coin icon

 Bridging loans explained

-A bridging loan, sometimes called a bridge loan, is a short-term borrowing option designed to bridge a temporary financial gap when buying a property.
-A bridging loan could help you to buy a new property while you wait for your existing property to sell.
+For example, a bridging loan could help you to buy a new property while you wait for your existing property to sell.
 It means you can access the funds necessary to make the purchase without needing to wait for a sale to go through.

 When applying for a bridging loan, you’ll need to show the lender that you have a strong strategy in place to repay the loan (such as a property sale or refinancing to a mortgage).
 Instead of repaying a bridging loan via monthly payments, you typically repay it in full at the end of the term (or when you’re in a position to pay), after selling your property, for example.
 However, depending on the terms of the loan, you may be able to pay the interest charges each month instead of adding them to your loan.